Primary Care Nurse Practitioner Residency Program

 We strive to provide an interprofessional team-based environment where NP residents can learn and practice leadership strategies to lead and improve collaboration among interprofessional healthcare team members.

 We promote scholarly opportunities for NP Residents to lead & engage in interprofessional quality improvement activities.
 We promote leadership development through team leadership roles and educational programs.
-We promote dissemination of work through publication and professional conference attendance.
+We promote the dissemination of work through publication and professional conference attendance.

 Overview of the St. Louis VA facility